Different Types of Roof Tiles: Which One is Best for Your Home?

 7. Composite Roof Tiles

-Composite tiles are made from a blend of materials like plastic, rubber, or fibreglass, designed to mimic the appearance of natural roofing materials such as slate, wood, or clay.
+Composite roof tiles are made from a mix of plastic, rubber, or fibreglass.
+They’re built to copy the look of natural materials like slate or wood, but without the high price.

 Composite Roof Tiles